tingyu215/VACNIC/README.md

 * ~~The new version of the paper will be updated soon.~~
 * The major part of the codebase is complete, I will add missing things from time to time (if any)

+* Added the original inference file (not well cleaned yet).
+For inference, set length penalty to 2.0, seed=42.

 ## Installation
 To create conda env, please run: